hashgraph/hedera-stablecoin-demo-archived/README.md

 Within a few seconds, you should see a new message appear in the [Kabuto](https://kabuto.sh) Explorer.
 The same message is picked up by the Mirror Subscriber which verifies the message and adds the new user to the database.

-Refresh the Payment Application web page, it should move to a list of Accounts.

-*Note: If web sockets are implemented, the page should refresh automatically.
-If not, wait until the message has appeared in Kabuto, then refresh the application’s web page.*
+At the same time, the UI should refresh and present the accounts page.

 *Note: You may reset your registration (this does not remove data from the database, only from the cookies) by clicking on the menu and choosing the Reset menu option.*